 George Mason’s concerns about the dangers of the vice president have not come to pass.
 With the exception of Dick Cheney in the George W. Bush administration, most vice presidents have not been especially powerful—although some, such as Lyndon Johnson in the John F. Kennedy administration, were fairly useful to the president’s agenda.
 Vice presidents don’t have many formal powers.
 One, as Mason mentioned above, is President of the Senate, but that is mostly a formality, and the vice president isn’t even allowed to participate in Senate debates.
 As President of the Senate, vice presidents only have two formal Senate roles that are meaningful.
 Vice presidents preside over the electoral college vote-counting, which takes place in a joint session of Congress.
 The vice president also has the ability to cast a tie-breaking vote if one is needed in the Senate.
 During the Obama administration, Vice President Joe Biden cast zero tie-breaking votes.
 During the first year of the Clinton administration, Vice President Al Gore cast the tie-breaking vote on a budget that set the U.S. back on the course of balanced budgets after the deficit-ridden Reagan and George W. Bush years.
 Early in the Trump administration, Vice President Mike Pence cast a tie-breaking vote to ensure that nominee Betsy DeVos became Secretary of Education—a controversial choice, as DeVos never attended a public school, never worked at one, did not send her children to public schools, and never served on a public board of education.
-With an evenly divided Senate in the first half of the Biden presidency, Vice President Kamala Harris was called upon to cast a number of tie-breaking votes, including voting to pass the Inflation Reduction Act of 2022, COVID economic relief in 2021, and numerous votes to confirm President Biden’s appointments.
+With an evenly divided Senate in the first half of the Biden presidency, Vice President Kamala Harris was called upon to cast a record number of tie-breaking votes, including voting to pass the Inflation Reduction Act of 2022, COVID economic relief in 2021, and numerous votes to confirm President Biden’s appointments.